deonspengler/dotfiles/README.md

 My configs and scripts
 ======================
-This repository is a collection of configurations that I use on my systems to make my life easier.
+This repository is a collection of configurations files and scripts that I use on my Arch Linux systems to make my life easier.
+This is how my desktop currently looks like, if you see something that you like please feel free to use anything that might be of use to you.

+![Image of my Desktop](https://github.com/deonspengler/dotfiles/raw/master/screenshot.png)

 Below is a brief description of some of the tools that I use in the hope that someone else might find this useful.

-![Image of my Desktop](https://github.com/deonspengler/dotfiles/raw/master/screenshot.png)

 bspwm
 -----
 This is a fantastic tiling window manager that represents windows as the leaves of a full binary tree.
 My scripts for bspwm supports single to multiple monitors, adjusting the workspaces depending on the amount of monitors that is detected during startup.
-These scripts for bspwm depends on the following.
+These scripts for bspwm depends on the following applications.

 * nitrogen (is a fast and lightweight desktop background browser and setter for X windows)
 * conky (is a extremely configurable system monitor)